SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/show-sales-targets.md

 If [sales targets][4] are defined for your company, teams/groups and/or sales people, you can add these targets to your dashboard tiles.
 You will then get a visual presentation of your actual sales and your targets.

 To be able to visualize your targets in a dashboard, you first need to add or edit the tiles in the dashboard.
-After you have chosen the correct tile, you can edit the tiles’ layout and chart type.
+After you have chosen the correct tile, you can edit the tiles' layout and chart type.

 ![Choose the Layout tab and select Compare to target in the Grouping section -screenshot][img7]